 Time to schedule that colonoscopy!
 March is Colorectal Cancer Awareness Month.
 Among cancers that affect both men and women, colorectal cancer is the second leading cause of cancer-related deaths in the United States.
-It is one of only a few cancers that can be prevented through screening.
+It is one of only a few cancers that can be prevented through screening so it is important to know the facts about colonoscopy screenings.
 Visit the National Colorectal Cancer Roundtable Web site to learn more.

 What are the myths associated with colonoscopy?